Frequently Asked Questions

 Consult your accountant for specifics, but for most incorporated professionals (physicians, lawyers, consultants, business owners), Plunge membership is a deductible corporate health expense.

 Application only.
-We cap enrollment to guarantee access.
+We cap enrollment to preserve access.

 Sign up to the waitlist.
-We will confirm availability in your region and schedule an introductory call to determine fit.
+We will confirm availability in Toronto and schedule an introductory call.